SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - Like E-mu® SoundFont® 2.x and Werner SF3, developers can create programs which correct "Structurally Unsound" files of version 4 and later.
 - Please refer to the File Repair Specification for help on how to create such a program.

-# Section 4: RF64 file format of SFe, version 4.0
+# Section 4: RIFF-type file format of SFe, version 4.0

-## 4.1-4.4 File structure of version 4
+## 4.1-4.4 File structure of SFe version 4.0

 This is the structure of a file with 64-bit chunk header.
 We will rework this file structure using a similar four-level structure as the original `SFSPEC24.PDF`, as that makes it easier to format the many different header structures.